9 Ways to Get Kids to Drink Healthy Green Smoothies

 What happened when I took my eye off the ball?
 I once found 11 pints of rotten green smoothies in my younger daughter’s bedroom, in a toy “treasure chest.”
 Apparently she hadn’t learned to “treasure” nutrition yet.
 I had been wondering what happened to all my pint jars, which sent me on a treasure hunt that ended in Libby’s closet.

-(Happy update: that same girl loves plant-based, whole-foods nutrition nowadays, and is away at college and asking for tips and help on a weekly basis because she’s learned she feels better when she eats greens, vegetables, fruits, legumes, whole grains, and nuts and seeds as the foundation of her diet.
+(Happy update: that same girl loves plant-based, whole-foods nutrition now.
+She's away at college and asking for tips and help on a weekly basis because she’s learned she feels better when she eats greens, vegetables, fruits, legumes, whole grains, and nuts and seeds as the foundation of her diet.
 Teaching your kids correct principles when it comes to nutrition is something we both model and teach, and the benefits aren’t always immediate.)

 Check out some of the tips and tricks I’ve learned through the years for how to get kids to drink healthy green smoothies, and watch your kids start slurping!

-1. Start with something your kids already love.
+1. Make it Familiar and Fun: Start with something your kids already love.

 Here are two yummy green smoothie recipes, with video demos, that are perfect for starting kids out with: